 Chutney’s are staple food in Southern India.
-A variety of chutneys can be made with mix n match of vegetables, oils and nuts.
+Chutneys can be made with a variety of vegetables.
+Mix n match a wide variety of vegetables, nuts, seeds and nuts to make rich, enticing, exquisite chutney.
 Aromatic spices with vegetables, nuts in tampering makes chutney an ultimately delicious and healthy.
-Chutney loaded with iron, vitamins and anti oxidants.
-Traditionally, vegetables are cooked in spices and crushed with hand in mortar pestle.
+Chutney is loaded with iron, vitamins and antioxidants as they are made of a unique blend of vegetables, nuts, seeds and oils.
+Traditionally, vegetables are cooked in spices and crushed with the hand in a mortar pestle.
 Chutney is usually consumed with rice with ghee poured on top.
-Lately with low carb consciousness, people prefer to eat chutneys as homemade dips for tortilla chips, pita chips, south indian snacks as sakinalu, janthikalu and karappusa.
+Lately, with low carb consciousness, people prefer to eat chutneys as homemade dips for tortilla chips, pita chips, south Indian snacks as sakinalu, janthikalu and karappusa.
 They make excellent all-natural condiments too.
 Chutneys are one of the easiest recipes to make.
 Chutney can be made with little less effort and a handful of fresh ingredients.
 Secret for perfect chutney is balanced amount of vegetables, chillies, salt and a sour agent usually tamarind.
 Optionally jaggery can be added.
 Salt, chillies, sourness and sweet blends into a unique tasty dish.
 Check out few home-made all natural chutney recipes here.

 What is Chutney in South Indian cuisine?

 There are several definitions and recipes of chutney in western and other cuisines.
-In South Indian cuisine, Chutney can be described as spicy condiment or relish with spicy, tangy, sweet flavors, made of ground vegetables, mixed in spices.
+In South Indian cuisine, Chutney can be described as a spicy condiment or relish with spicy, tangy, sweet flavors, made of ground vegetables, mixed in spices.
 Chutney can be spicy or sweet with a little jaggery.
-A few every day south indian chutney’s are coconut, mint, tomato, onion, peanut, green chilli, ginger, ridge guard, bottle guard, bitter guard etc.
+A few every day south Indian chutney’s are coconut, mint, tomato, onion, peanut, green chili, ginger, ridge guard, bottle guard, bitter guard etc.

 Nutrition facts of Chutney:

-Since chutney’s are made out of fresh vegetables, mixed in a variety of spices, it is loaded with flavor, nutrients and taste.
-The process of lightly roasting vegetables before grinding, preserves most nutrients.
+Since chutneys are made out of fresh vegetables, mixed with a variety of spices, it is loaded with flavor, nutrients, and taste.
+The process of lightly roasting vegetables before grinding preserves most nutrients.
 According to eatingwell.com, Asparagus is a very good source of fiber, folate, vitamins A, C, E and K, as well as chromium, a trace mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells.
-It can help fight cancer, is is packed with antioxidants etc.
+It can help fight cancer, as it is packed with antioxidants etc.

-Fresh, green asparagus is one of the most crowd-pleasing vegetable and is very versatile.
+Fresh, green asparagus is one of the most crowd-pleasing vegetables and is very versatile.
 They can be consumed raw, steamed, roasted, grilled and sautéed.
 They come in different colors and sizes: green, white and purple, thick and thin.
 Green asparagus is most commonly available in America.
-For chutney, green and thin asparagus gives best texture to chutney.
-Thick asparagus has tough fiber skin at ends which cannot be ground to fine chutney.
-Fiber makes it uncomfortable to eating.
+For chutney, green and thin asparagus gives the best texture to the chutney.
+Thick asparagus has tough fiber skin at ends which cannot be ground to the fine chutney.
+Fiber makes it uncomfortable to eat.
 If you can’t find thin asparagus, make sure you cut tough ends of asparagus bottoms.
-If thick woody skin is beyond bottom, peeling skin with a peeler is next best solution.
+If the thick woody skin is beyond bottom, peeling skin with a peeler is next best solution.
 Do not discard excess.
 At any cost, do not discard shooting tips of asparagus.
 They are the most nutritious parts.

 - 2 cups - asparagus.
 Do not discard tips.
 Cut 1-2 inches of fiber bottom side of stems and discard.